What Is Email Marketing & How To Get Started

 - Number of spam complaints

-The three key metrics that you should focus on as you start should be your open rate, click-through rate, and unsubscribes.
+The three key metrics you should focus on as you start should be your open rate, click-through rate, and unsubscribes.

 What Reporting Tells You About Your Campaigns